kdvolder/two-three-tree/README.md

 |  10,000 |  0.380 |  140.890 |

-The price you pay for this spectacular speedup is that a *single* TTTree will probably take up quite a bit more memory space than a single `ImmutableSortedSet` containing the same data (I haven't gotten numbers on that yet, but it's a pretty safe bet :-).
+The price you pay for this spectacular speedup is that a *single* TTTree will probably take significantly more memory than a single `ImmutableSortedSet` containing the same data.
+For larger maps, on a 64bit VM with compressed oops `ImmutableSortedSet` uses only slightly over 8 bytes on average per entry. `TTTree` needs about 50 bytes per entry.

 What about access times?
 A bit surprising, but access times especially for smaller sized maps upto 10_000 entries are very comparable between Guava and TTTree.
-Starting at about 10_000 entries my tests showed that Guava is gaining a significant edge over TTTree in raw access speed (better cache locality due to its compact array-based representation?).
+Starting at about 10_000 entries my tests showed that Guava is gaining a significant edge over TTTree in raw access speed (better cache locality due to its super-compact array-based representation?).
 Below 10,000 entries access speeds where comparable or even better with TTTree.

 The table below shows time taken in seconds, to perform 100,000,000 `.get` calls on maps of different sizes.